Environment & Sustainable Tourism

 - Thornes Greengrocers in Penzance

 - The Weigh Inn Penzance for our cereals and home-made Biscotti ingredients.

-- Boddingtons Berries of Mevagissey for Jams & Marmalades
+- Boddingtons Berries of Mevagissey for Jams & Marmalades.
+Or homemade.

 - Trewithen or Roddas Cornish Milk